jasonftl/ignore_lens/README.md

 ## Limitations

 **Rule order context is not tracked.** Negation patterns (e.g., `!important.log`) are evaluated independently rather than in the context of preceding rules.
 This means a negation that "unignores" a file which was never ignored by an earlier pattern won't be flagged as redundant.

+**Empty directories are not detected.** Directories are discovered by scanning files, so patterns targeting empty directories (e.g., `empty-folder/`) will always show zero matches even if the directory exists.

 ## Acknowledgements